Do You Have Any of These Mosquito Sources?

 What's the big deal about Aedes mosquitoes?

 They are efficient at transmitting (vectoring) several human arboviruses including chikungunya, dengue, yellow fever, and Zika.
-In recent U.S. history, Aedes mosquitoes were responsible for Zika outbreaks in Florida, Texas, and Hawaii.
+In recent U.S. history, Aedes mosquitoes were responsible for Zika outbreaks in Florida, Texas, Hawaii, and Puerto Rico.
 If you travel (Europe, Asia and South America), please be aware you could be a carrier of diseases and not know it!

 How Do I Know They're Infesting My Home?